Rail transport: Haulage

 Traditionally, trains are pulled using a locomotive.
-This involves one or more powered vehicles being located at the front of the train, providing sufficient tractive force to haul the weight of the full train.
-This arrangement remains dominant for freight trains and is often used for passenger trains.
-A push–pull train has the end passenger car equipped with a driver's cab so that the engine driver can remotely control the locomotive.
-This allows one of the locomotive-hauled train's drawbacks to be removed, since the locomotive need not be moved to the front of the train each time the train changes direction.
+This involves one or more powered vehicles positioned at the front of the train, providing sufficient tractive force to haul the full train's weight.
+This arrangement remains dominant for freight trains and is often used for passenger trains as well.
+A push–pull train has the end passenger car equipped with a driver's cab, allowing the engine driver to remotely control the locomotive.
+This removes one of the locomotive-hauled train's drawbacks, since the locomotive need not be moved to the front of the train each time the train changes direction.
 A railroad car is a vehicle used for the haulage of either passengers or freight.

 A multiple unit has powered wheels throughout the whole train.
-These are used for rapid transit and tram systems, as well as many both short- and long-haul passenger trains.
+These are used for rapid transit and tram systems, as well as many short- and long-haul passenger trains.
 A railcar is a single, self-powered car, and may be electrically propelled or powered by a diesel engine.
-Multiple units have a driver's cab at each end of the unit, and were developed following the ability to build electric motors and other engines small enough to fit under the coach.
+Multiple units have a driver's cab at each end, and were developed after the ability to build electric motors and other engines small enough to fit under the coach.
 There are only a few freight multiple units, most of which are high-speed post trains.